-We expect to receive approximately \$181.1 million of net proceeds from the sale of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses (or approximately \$208.3 million if the underwriters' option to purchase additional shares is exercised in full).
-Following the closing of this offering, we intend to use the net proceeds from this offering and borrowings under our revolving credit facility to fund the pending Martin County acquisition, including the potential acquisition of additional working interests from the other parties subject to the joint operating agreement governing this acreage.
+We expect to receive approximately \$419.5 million of net proceeds from the sale of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses, based on the assumed public offering price of \$86.66 per share (the last sales price of our common stock on the NASDAQ Global Select Market on July 18, 2014) (or approximately \$482.4 million if the underwriters' option to purchase additional shares is exercised in full).
+Following the closing of this offering, we intend to use the net proceeds from this offering and borrowings under our revolving credit facility to fund the pending acquisition.
 See "-Recent Developments-Pending Acquisition."
-To the extent the pending acquisition is not consummated, we intend to use any remaining net proceeds to fund a portion of our exploration and development activities and for general corporate purposes, which may include leasehold interest and property acquisitions and working capital.
+To the extent the pending acquisition is not consummated, or the applicable purchase price is less than the net proceeds from this offering, we intend to use any remaining net proceeds to fund a portion of our exploration and development activities and for general corporate purposes, which may include leasehold interest and property acquisitions and working capital.
 See "Use of Proceeds" on page S-46 of this prospectus supplement.